NonMajorNerd/Arel/README.txt

     **************
     * Change log *
     **************
+	6/19/22
+		Implementation of vendor system, interactable vendor npcs Updates to player inventory and menus to accomadate vendors Removed 'Gold' as a physical item, replaced inventory screen 'Score: ' tracker with a 'Current Gold: ' tracker.

 	06/16/22
 		Fixed a bug which caused duplicate names in ranks 8 & 9 during initialization of scoreboard